wp-plugins/responsive-video-light/readme.txt

 * Rename the css integration function so as not to interfere with the original "Rsponsive video" plugin.

 = 1.0.5 =
-* Update documentation markdown to interpolate closing brackets correctly where a URL is the last parameter of the shorttag.
+* Update documentation markdown to interpolate closing brackets correctly where a URL is the last parameter of the shortcode.

 = 1.0.4 =
 * Update description to fit within prescribed limits.
 Going to take a while to get used to the "WordPress Way"

 = 1.0.3 =
 * Update readme to correct minor markdown syntax issues
-* Add note about using shorttag in text widget
+* Add note about using shortcode in text widget
 * update contextual help URL

 = 1.0.2 =